Congratulations on bringing home your new puppy!

 If you’ve been invited to this page - here’s the process you followed up until this point

-3. Medical status: Before even leaving MS all puppies are spayed\neutered, microchipped, have a negative fecal, are examined by a licensed veterinarian, and vaccinated for the following vaccines based on their age (rabies, distemper, and parvo).
-Upon entering into either VT or NH, puppies are quarantined for 48 hours and are dewormed \ treated for parasites again.
+3. Medical status: Before even leaving the southern state all puppies are microchipped, have a negative fecal, are examined by a licensed veterinarian, and vaccinated for the following vaccines based on their age (rabies, distemper, and parvo).
+Upon entering NH, puppies are quarantined for 48 hours and their fecal is tested again.
+If needed, puppies are dewormed \ treated for parasites again.
 As long as puppies health is normal and there are no signs of issues, we proceed with obtaining the state required health certificate.
-Puppies fecals are retested, they are reexamined, the vet checks their spay\neuter incision, and validates their vaccines.
-Dog’s receive any necessary medical care.
+Puppies visit our vet Weare Animal Hospital for a vet check up - they are reexamined and their vaccine history is reviewed.
+Dog’s receive any necessary medical care and vaccines they are due for.
 Once dog’s have their state health certificate, we proceed with posting puppies as adoptable.
 This is where you come in (you see their petfinder, apply on our website, and come for a meet!)

-Bringing your puppy home:
+Guidance after bringing your puppy home:

 1. Give them time: remember .. your puppy has been through a LOT of change in the past weeks.
 Give them time to settle in.
 Don’t start trying to teach them new stuff and don’t overwhelm them with too many trips to stores or meeting too many new people.
 Ideally they have a few days to settle in and bond with you before anything exciting happens!

 3. Leash walk: keep a long lead on your puppy at all times.
 Never chase the puppy if they run.
 Instead, use a crinkly food or treat bag and call them back in a high pitched voice.
 Reward them for coming to you.
+Most puppies from SCRR have great recall and are working on off leash training !
+We focus on recall .
+We do not teach leash walking, it is not important at this stage.
+Saftey with recall is far more important !

 1. Continue to keep an eye on your pups health.
 We recommend deworming your puppy again (even though they have had two negative fecals by the time they are adopted).
 Check out this inexpensive puppy dewormer on amazon.